evmos/evmos/x/claims/spec/01_Genesis.md

 There are 4 params that can be set to configure the module:

-- EnableClaim: this flag activates/deactivates the claims module.
+- EnableClaims: this flag activates/deactivates the claims module.
 (Bool)
 - AirdropStartTime: time when the airdrop starts (Timestamp format `%Y-%m-%dT%TZ`)
 - DurationUntilDecay: duration until the decay stats (Duration: `1000s`)
 - DurationOfDecay: duration until the rewards are no longer claimable after the decay starts (Duration: `1000s`)
-- ClaimDenom: denomination used for the rewards (String `aevmos`)
+- ClaimsDenom: denomination used for the rewards (String `aevmos`)

 ```sh
 current_date=$(date -u +"%Y-%m-%dT%TZ")